josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰_but_the_eldest_is_the_silent_protector.md

 Also...

-We are all far tok British to go to the ICC; this can be resolved in-house.
+We are all far too British to go to the ICC; this can be resolved in-house.

 ---

+00:00 update: AI barely usable, multiple disconnects, interpreting prompts completely wildly.
+Going to rest. x